sguox002/leetcode/review/math1.md

         return ans;
     }
 ```
-more efficient one:	(all are counted except those crossed
+more efficient one:	(all are counted except those crossed<br/>
-we only need go to sqrt(n) since it is the max factor.
+we only need go to sqrt(n) since it is the max factor.<br/>

 ```cpp
     int countPrimes(int n) {